 - Invalid object error: This error shows itself as: Invalid object name 'dbo.v_rpt_InvoiceAgreementAdditions'.
 What this means is that a part of the data we need to make these datasets work is not in your system.
 To get these datasets working, you'll need to upgrade your ConnectWise setup.

 - Timeout error: This error can show in multiple ways, but the word timeout will appear in some form.
-There's many reasons for that, so just give a shout out to our data team and we'll be glad to help.
+If you have any questions, please contact Support by selecting Help > Open a Ticket from the top menu bar.